bjornbytes/lovr-docs/guides/Moonscript_Yuescript.md

 -- linux and windows: beside the fused binary or in the savedir toplevel.
 -- macOS: in the savedir toplevel require('yue')

+-- yue's uses of io.open need to be replaced with lovr.filesystem ones.
+-- This enables require to search the LÖVR savedir and is necessary for the fuse mode. yue.file_exist = lovr.filesystem.isFile yue.read_file  = function(fname)
+    contents, bytes = lovr.filesystem.read(fname)
+    if contents == nil then
+        return nil, 'File not found.'
+    end
+    return contents
+end

 -- we search in the current directory and in the client directory.
 -- It makes sense to keep Lua and Yuescript search paths in sync.